French hijab ban makes mockery of gender-equal Olympics, says Amnesty International ahead of Paris Games

 "I knew that the only solutions to continue my sport were either to remove my hijab during games or to leave my country.
 For me, the choice was easy," she told Sky Sports.

-"The ban is affecting young French girls and women who want to play sports both mentally and physically."
+"The French hijab ban is affecting young French girls and women who want to play sports both mentally and physically.
+When they are prevented from participating in activities they love due to restrictive policies, it can lead to feelings of exclusion, frustration, and a sense of being misunderstood."

 Basketballer Diaba Konate was born and raised in Paris but went to the US on a full scholarship at Idaho State University to play basketball, telling The Guardian: "I love my home country, but I feel like America loves me more."
 Konate has dreams of playing basketball for France, something she cannot think of because of the French hijab ban.